erdnaxelaweb/staticfakedesign/doc/value_types/pager.md

 ## Sort definition

-Anything can't be used as a sort type since it's not used as of now
+Anything can't be used as a sort type since it's not used by the static templates